dortania/OpenCore-Install-Guide/config-HEDT/haswell-e.md

    * Hides the EFI partition as a boot option in OC's boot picker
 * **PickerAttributes**:
    * Sets OpenCore's UI color, won't be covered here but see 8.3.8 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info
+* **PickerAudioAssist**: NO
+   * Used for enabling VoiceOver like support in the picker, unless you want your hack talking to you keep this disabled
 * **PollAppleHotKeys**: NO
    * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use AppleUsbKbDxe.efi instead of OpenCore's builtin support.
 Do note that if you can select anything in OC's picker, disabling this option can help.
 Popular commands:
       * `Cmd+V`: Enables verbose